We may earn money or products from the companies mentioned in this post.

 Sitting on the beach with flamingos?
 You can absolutely do that at Flamingo Beach.

-As long as you love blue waters and white sandy beaches, you really can’t go wrong with any of Aruba’s many options.
-The beaches attract new travelers and are sufficiently fabulous to have convinced thousands of others that their search for paradise is over (judging on the number of repeat guests!).
+As long as you love blue waters and white sandy beaches, you really can’t go wrong with any of Aruba’s beaches.
+This Caribbean island’s beaches attract new travelers and are sufficiently fabulous to have convinced thousands of others that their search for paradise is over (judging on the number of repeat guests!).
 This truly is heavenly spot for relaxation on the beach.

 A final word of caution.
 Aruba’s latitude takes you quite close to the equator and the sun is very strong.
 However, the constant breeze makes it feel cooler than it actually is.
 You don’t realize how much you sweat as it’s quickly whisked away.
-Be sure to reapply sunscreen often and drink lots of water to remain unburnt and hydrated.
+Be sure to reapply sunscreen often and drink lots of water to remain unburnt and hydrated while enjoying the beaches of Aruba.

 Read more Aruba articles to prepare for your fabulous vacation: